 - Bishop's Transcripts: 1604-5, 1608-10, 1612, 1619, 1625/1690, 1693, 1700-2, 1706-14, 1716, 1718, 1720, 1722-41, 1743-7, 1749-61, 1764-5, 1796-1812/1813, 1815-18, 1820-2, 1824/1825-33, 1835.

 - The Huntingdonshire Marriage Indexes include marriages from this parish.
-These are, at present, issued in alphabetical listings in series: 1601-1700, and 1701-1754 and are available from the Huntingdonshire FHS.
+These are, at present, issued in alphabetical listings in series: 1601-1700, and 1701-1754 and are available from the Cambridgeshire and Huntingdonshire FHS.

 - Hemingford Abbots was originally in the Registration District of St Ives, which later became a sub-district of Huntingdon.
 From 1 April 1997, the parish is now in the Registration District of Huntingdon.